050644zf/ArknightsStoryTextReader/README.md

   `-c`, `--comment`    Show Code Comment in raw story file

-  `-L Langcode`, `--Lang Langcode`    Config the language of the following command, defaultis zh_CN
+  `-L Langcode`, `--Lang Langcode`    Config the language of the following command, default is zh_CN

   `-E`, `--EventList`       Show available index: eventid in corresponding language, config the path to change the ArknightsGameData path from default (./ArknightsGameData)